asnt/eccv2020-sharp-workshop/readme_challenge1.md

+# SHARP: SHApe Recovery from Partial textured 3D scans

-# SHARP Challenge 1: Recovery of Human Body Scans
+## Challenge 1: Recovery of Human Body Scans

 The goal is to recover a reference scan `Y` from a partial version of it `X`.
 The data consists in pairs `(X, Y)` of partial and reference scans.